Maven is a Java tool, so you must have Java installed in order to proceed.

 The command line will print out various actions, and end with the following:

-Unlike the first command executed (archetype:create) you may notice the second is simply a single word - package.
+Unlike the first command executed (archetype:generate), the second is simply a single word - package.
 Rather than a goal, this is a phase.
 A phase is a step in the build lifecycle, which is an ordered sequence of phases.
-When a phase is given, Maven will execute every phase in the sequence up to and including the one defined.
-For example, if we execute the compile phase, the phases that actually get executed are:
+When a phase is given, Maven executes every phase in the sequence up to and including the one defined.
+For example, if you execute the compile phase, the phases that actually get executed are:

 You may test the newly compiled and packaged JAR with the following command: